rafaell22/jar-of-many-things/README.md

 - Save button (for the state of the jar)
 - Make a vivarium that drops frogs
 - Make the frogs periodically jump around
+- Make suika like drops (so that chat is basically playing suika on check-in)

 ## BUGS